Adarsh Nagar, Delhi Assembly constituency

-Adarsh Nagar Assembly constituency is one of the seventy Delhi assembly constituencies of Delhi in northern India.
+Adarsh Nagar Assembly constituency is one of the seventy Delhi Legislative Assembly constituencies of Delhi in northern India.
 Adarsh Nagar is also one of the most posh and upscale colonies in Delhi with large markets, wide roads and big bungalows.
 It is easily accessible by Delhi Metro, DTC or Metro Feeder Services.
 It is a crime free region.

 Adarsh Nagar Assembly constituency is a part of Chandni Chowk Lok Sabha constituency.